Adam-Brace/Z-Prefix-App/README.md

 ## Seeding

-Run the following commands inside the project directory after starting the project:
+Run the following commands inside the project directory after starting the project and creating the database:

 ```sh
 npx knex migrate:rollback